 The following principles are agreed for KI#4:

-- Based on the received sensing service requirements from the Sensing Function (SF), the Sensing Entity (gNB) can determine how to perform the relevant sensing measurement to collect the Ssensing data.
+- Based on the received sensing service requirements from the Sensing Function (SF), the Sensing Entity (i.e., gNB) can determine how to perform the sensing measurement to collect the sensing data.

--
+- The sensing data is transmitted from the SE to the SF via direct connection.

-- Sensing Entity can support one time, periodical Ssensing Ddata to the Sensing Function .
+- The Sensing Entity can support one-time, periodical sensing data transmission to the Sensing Function according to sensing service request.

 Editor's note: The type (one time, periodical, etc.) and content of sensing data that will be provided by gNB needs to be coordinated with RAN WGs in the normative phase.

-- Sensing data can be collected from one or multiple gNBs by Sensing Function for the same sensing service request.
+- Sensing data can be collected from one or multiple gNBs (i.e. SEs) by the Sensing Function for the same sensing service request.

-- The Sensing Function can generate sensing results based on the information provided by the Sensing Entity (gNB) node(s).
+- The Sensing Function can generate sensing results based on the sensing data and sensing associated information provided by the Sensing Entity(ies) (i.e., gNB node(s)).

-NOTE: The architecture aspect of this KI's interim conclusions will be aligned with KI#1 conclusions.

 * * * * Start of 2nd Change * * * *